marnelfr/vuejs/README.md

   computed: {}
 })
 ````
-Once created, we can use it other template:
+Once created, we can use it in other template:
 ````html
 <component-name :props1="valueProps1"></compenent-name>
 ````